-Fundamental Analysis for Dummies
+Fundamental analysis for dummies

-An intro to Fundamental Analysis
+An intro to fundamental analysis

 Your typical investor knows that a correct price movement prediction can land them a hefty yearly bonus.
 The money starts to roll in when you create your own theory of why it’s going in a certain direction over a specific timeframe and then back it up with some form of evidence.
 For index funds and ETFs (Exchange Traded Funds), you can rest easy knowing that if a company’s ticker in the fund takes a nosedive (perhaps due the CEO appearing on a podcast smoking the ganja), then the rest of the companies in the fund will mitigate your risk to a minute percentage.
 This protection is gone the second you decide to invest into individual stocks, so how does one mitigate their risk while reaping the rewards of investing in the next *insert big name tech company here*.
-Fundamental Analysis

 Fundamental Analysis vs Technical Analysis

-Elements of Fundamental Analysis
+Elements of fundamental analysis

 “Does the company have products or services with sufficient market potential to make possible a sizable increase in sales for at least several years?” - David Arturo Chaves

-What is Fundamental Analysis?
+What is fundamental analysis?

 As opposed to technical analysis, where you connect with your inner child and doodle charts all day (TA lords please have mercy). fundamental analysis looks at the data behind the day to day operations of the company itself.
 Things like the balance sheet, amount of debt the company holds, effectiveness of the company’s management team, and viability of the business model are all crucial elements of fundamental analysis.
 Investors use fundamental analysis to try to take an educated guess as to where the market is going.
 The main goal of this class of analysis can be summarized as determining whether the company is profitable and/or how long the company will stay profitable.